kavyamoharana/kavyamoharana.github.io/_projects/homework8.md

 ---
-name: IS 445 Homework 8
+name: IS 445 - Visualization with Altair and Vega-lite
 tools: [Python, Altair, HTML, vega-lite]
 image: assets/pngs/hw8-cover.png
-description: This is a homework assignment which uses Python, Altair, and vega-lite for interactive viz!
+description: This is an assignment which uses Python, Altair, and vega-lite for interactive viz!
 custom_js:
   - vega.min
   - vega-lite.min